-Connecting the facsimile machine to your PC
+Setting up the facsimile machine and your PC

-- (1) Make sure that your PC is turned off. - (2) Make sure that the power cord of the facsimile machine is unplugged from a wall socket or other power source. - (3) Connect the parallel interface cable to the parallel port on the back of the machine and secure it with the lock wires. - (4) Connect the other end of the interface cable to the printer port of your PC and secure it with two screws. - (5) While pressing the 5 key on the machine's control panel, plug the machine's power cord into a wall socket. - (6) Check to see that the following pattern displays on the LCD.
+- (1) Make sure that your PC is turned off. - (2) Make sure that the power cord of the facsimile machine is unplugged from a wall socket. - (3) Connect the parallel interface cable to the parallel port on the back of the machine and secure it with the lock wires. - (4) Connect the other end of the interface cable to the printer port of your PC and secure it with two screws. - (5) While holding down the 5 key on the machine's control panel, plug the power cord into a wall socket. - (6) Check to see that the following pattern displays on the LCD.
 If it does not display, go back to step (2) above.